ibm-cloud-docs/monitoring/agent/config_agent.md

 4. Deploy the monitoring agent.
 Run the following command from a terminal.

     ```
-    curl -sL https://ibm.biz/install-sysdig-agent | sudo bash -s -- --access_key SYSDIG_ACCESS_KEY --collector COLLECTOR_ENDPOINT --collector_port 6443 --secure true --tags TAG_DATA --additional_conf 'sysdig_capture_enabled: false'
+    curl -sL https://ibm.biz/install-sysdig-agent | sudo bash -s -- --access_key MONITORING_ACCESS_KEY --collector COLLECTOR_ENDPOINT --collector_port 6443 --secure true --tags TAG_DATA --additional_conf 'sysdig_capture_enabled: false'
     ```
     {: pre}

     Where

-    * SYSDIG_ACCESS_KEY is the ingestion key for the instance.
+    * MONITORING_ACCESS_KEY is the ingestion key for the instance.

     * COLLECTOR_ENDPOINT is the public or private ingestion URL for the region where the monitoring instance is available.
 To get an endpoint, see [Collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

     * TAG_DATA are comma-separated tags that are formatted as *TAG_NAME:TAG_VALUE*.
 You can associate one or more tags to your monitoring agent.
 For example, *role:serviceX,location:us-south*.

-    * Set **sysdig_capture_enabled** to *false* to disable the Sysdig capture feature.
+    * Set **sysdig_capture_enabled** to *false* to disable the capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-captures#captures).

     * Set **secure** to *true* to use SSL with the communication.